freebsd/freebsd-src/docs/LangRef.rst

                         isOptimized: true, flags: "-O2", runtimeVersion: 2,
                         splitDebugFilename: "abc.debug", emissionKind: 1,
                         enums: !2, retainedTypes: !3, subprograms: !4,
-                        globals: !5, imports: !6)
+                        globals: !5, imports: !6, macros: !7, dwoId: 0x0abcd)

 Compile unit descriptors provide the root scope for objects declared in a specific compilation unit.
 File descriptors are defined using this scope.
 These descriptors are collected by a named metadata ``!llvm.dbg.cu``.
 They keep track of subprograms, global variables, type information, and imported entities (declarations and namespaces).